 Social partners' role in the implementation, monitoring and assessment phase:

-Since the outbreak of the Corona crisis, the government has had regular and close consultation with the social partners.
+Since the outbreak of the COVID-19 pandemic, the government has had regular and close consultation with the social partners.
 Together the national level social partners and the government arrived at the first and second packages of emergency measures, announced on 17 March and on 20 May respectively.

 No information available.